Master of Education (M.Ed.) Program

 Our curriculum meets all New Jersey P-3 requirements, and you’ll graduate with an endorsement to teach after successfully earning the 24 credits required by the program.
 Monmouth will even complete your application to the NJ Department of Education for your P-3 license.

 After completing the 24-credit P-3 endorsement, a student can add two classes, or 6 credits, to fulfill the M.Ed. degree requirement.
-Those classes are: EDL 536 – Curriculum Development and Design and ED 626 – Assessment Practice Now and When.
+Those classes are: EDL 536 – Curriculum Development and Design and EDL 624 – Research in Teaching Practice in the Classroom.

 English as a Second Language (ESL)/TESOL Focus

 This graduate ESL program is fully online.
 Whether you are a certified teacher, in an alternate route program, want to open an ESL learning center, or you’re an international student wishing to teach English in your home country, you’ll emerge fully prepared to teach English even if you don’t know the primary language of your students.

 After completing either the 18-credit ESL or TESOL endorsement, a student can add four classes, or 12 credits, to fulfill the M.Ed. degree requirement.